NewYorkCityCouncil/schoolBusDelays2022/README.md

 The data team analyzed bus breakdown and delay data in order to:
 - Assess the severity of the problem
 - Identify the most common reasons for bus delays
-- Try to identify bus delay trends by the type of busing route
+- Identify bus delay trends by the type of busing route
 - Release recommendations for better reporting

 #### Main Takeaways